smit1998/Weather-App/README.md

-# React + Python Webapp Setup
+# COMP3900-9900-Capstone-Project Peepo

-Boilerplate code for a React + Python Webapp project.
+Task Master project created in React and Python using SQLite for storage.

 ## How to Setup the project